 For years, 30-day residential treatment programs have been the norm for drug and alcohol addiction.
 However, the reality is that these short-term programs might not be enough to help someone move away from addiction.
 Let’s explore the ins and outs of 30-day residential treatment programs and whether or not they’re the best option.

 Table of Contents

 Usually, these short-term inpatient programs incorporate individual and group therapy sessions, participation in 12-step meetings, and other support group meetings.
 Most 30-day programs require that patients reside at the rehab facility for the entire length of the program, and some of them don’t allow visitors at that time.

-Many people believe the 30-day model for treatment was invented by our friends at the insurance companies, but this is not true.
+Many people believe our friends invented the 30-day model for treatment at the insurance companies, but this is not true.
 In 1970, the first addiction treatment center for the United States Air Force was established.
-Back then men and women who were removed from duty for a period of 30 days or less did NOT have to be reassigned.
+Back then, men and women who were removed from duty for 30 days or less did not have to be reassigned.
 This allowed the fighting and flying men and women of the armed forces to receive inpatient treatment for chemical dependency and then return to their units.